omarhadary/WordPress-RentSearch/README.md

 ![N|Solid](http://www.housemuscle.com/wp-content/uploads/2017/04/Senior-Apartments.jpg)

 RENTSearch is an app that allows you to search for active rent listings.
+App leverages Google Maps plugin, GreatSchools plugin and Zillow's GetDemographics API to provide users with relevant data to improve the rent search process.

   - Utilizes WordPress
   - Heroku for deployment